SebastienCozeDev/EUPFR-Basic-Configuration-With-ELS-Packs/README.md

 These configuration files are currently being created.
 You can contribute to the project by visiting [its GiHub repository](https://github.com/SebastienCozeDev/EUPFR-Basic-Configuration-With-ELS-Packs).

+## 🛠️ Installation

+1. Install the requirements.
+You will find installation instructions for these requirements by following the links.
+2. Download this configuration.
+3. Copy the files in your `Grand Theft Auto V\lspdfr\data` folder.

+Need help?
+Join my [Discord server](https://discord.gg/kymw4hBjBx).

 ## 🗒️ List of agencies

 - LSSD